vega/vega-lite/site/docs/mark/errorbar.md

 <div class="vl-example" data-name="errorbar_2d_horizontal_median"></div>

 2) __Standard Deviation Error Bar__ can be spacified by setting `extent` to `stdev`.
-For this type of error bar, the size of lower and upper whiskers are standard deviation.
-Like Standard Error Error Bar, the whiskers expand from the mean, by default.
-And, the whiskers can be set to expand from the median with the same method.
+For this type of error bar, the size of lower and upper rules are standard deviation.
+Like Standard Error Error Bar, the rules expand from the mean, by default.
+And, the rules can be set to expand from the median with the same method.

 <div class="vl-example" data-name="errorbar_2d_horizontal_stdev"></div>